adfinis/ansible-guide/doc/roles_collections.rst

 Handlers are used to perform additional tasks required to apply changed configuration, such as restarting services.
-That way a service does not get restarted with every playbook run, but only when only required.
-Another advantage of handlers is that they can be notified by multiple tasks, yet only get executed once per playbook run.
-Use handlers instead of a check when a previous task has changed.
+That way a service does not get restarted with every playbook run, but only when required.
+Another advantage of handlers is that they can be notified by multiple tasks, yet only get executed once per playbook run..

 .. code-block:: Yaml